IronWort/signatures/README.md

-# signatures
+# YARA signatures
-Collection of YARA rules.
+Collection of YARA rules from github.